akn714/dora/README.md

 - Communicate through voice. (soon)

 #### Commands
-- /screen: enable the agnet to see the screen
+- /screen: enable the agnet to see the screen (usage -> '/screen hey, can you explain me the code on my screen)
 - /bye or /exit: exit chat
 - /clear: clear screen
 - /empty: clear chat history